grayknight2/mc-docs.zh-cn/articles/storage/scripts/storage-blobs-container-delete-by-prefix-powershell.md

 $listOfContainersToDelete | select Name

 # delete the containers; this pipes the result of the listing of the containers to delete
-#    into the Remove-AzureStorageContainer command.
+#    into the Remove-AzStorageContainer command.
 It handles all of the containers in the list.
 Write-Host "Deleting containers"
 $listOfContainersToDelete | Remove-AzStorageContainer -Context $ctx